cosmiclabunige/SRS_dataset_88_days/README.md

 ## Algorithms

 ### Anomaly Detection Algorithm (ADA)
 It works as an anomaly detection algorithm where we consider as normal data the non-rainy observations and as anomalies the rainy ones.
 Thus the training dataset consists of only non-rainy data used to compute some thresholds on the normal data to identify the anomalies.
-In particular, ADA relies on the heuristic evaluation of three parameters: the minimum signal power $P_R^{min}$, the difference between two consecutive observations $\Delta P_R$, and the standard deviation $stdev$, which are computed over a window of previous observations (further details are provided in the article).
+In particular, ADA relies on the heuristic evaluation of three parameters: the minimum signal power $P_R^{min}$, the maximum difference between two consecutive observations $\Delta P_R$, and the standard deviation $stdev$, which are computed over a window of previous observations (further details are provided in the article).

 A new SRS observation (in dBm) $x_t$ is classified as follows, based on the previous label $y_{t-1} \in [True; False]$ indicating wether it was raining or not: